Counterfeiting Forgery Lawyer Protecting Your Rights Nationwide

 How Could Criminal Defense Attorneys Help Your Case?

 If you have been charged with fraud or the creation of forged or counterfeit materials, it is highly recommended that you seek the legal representation of experienced criminal defense attorneys.
-In Southern California and nationwide, the Law Office of Diane C. Bass is considered one of the finest criminal law firms and would be proud to represent you in your upcoming case.
+In Southern California, the Law Office of Diane C. Bass is considered one of the finest criminal law firms and would be proud to represent you in your upcoming case.

 However, it is important that you respect the charges and do not treat them dismissively.
 If convicted, it is possible that a defendant could receive time behind bars in a county jail, large financial penalties, or some combination of punishments under the penal code.